 Kai also has a special fondness and compassion for working with those who are facing cancer and life threatening illnesses.
 She has a personal understanding of coping with the many emotions and severe difficulties that breast cancer patients face.

 Cari Koss, MS, LCPC

 Cari Koss (Woodstock office) is a Licensed Clinical Professional Counselor.
-She is a DBT therapist and also works with veterans in our veterans and first responders program.
+She is a DBT therapist, an adolescent therapist, and also works with veterans in our veterans and first responders program.
+She teaches adult DBT classes in our Woodstock office.
 She has a wide range of experience working with people struggling with depression, anxiety, anger issues, interpersonal challenges, low self-esteem, trauma, parenting struggles, and grief and loss.
 We all have the ability to heal, grow, and improve, and that belief drives her work in empowering her clients to do just that.